 AC Coupled System: w/ monitoring to third-party grid-tie

 If you already have solar panels (PV) on your roof and would like to add battery storage, then a system could be installed in an AC-coupled solution.
 The system would connect to the same switchboard as the inverter that you already have for your existing solar power system.
 The Redback system is capable of facilitating this setup; it is just a variation to the wiring.

-If your installer was to wire a Redback Smart Hybrid System through an AC coupled approach, you would still have the advantages illustrated above; however slight inefficiencies can exist.
-In simple terms, the electricity must jump through to get to the inverter and your household electrical network.
+If your installer was to wire a Redback Smart Hybrid System through an AC-coupled approach, you would still have the advantages illustrated above; however slight inefficiencies can exist.
+In simple terms, the electricity must jump through a few more hoops to get to the inverter and your household electrical network.
 The electrical current must change between DC and AC several times so the electricity can travel among the stages.
 Energy is lost throughout this process, hence why it can be slightly less efficient.

 Hybrid Three-Phase System